Leibniz-HBI/spiderexpress/README.md

 4. Install all dependencies with `poetry install`.
 5. To enter the virtual environment, run `poetry shell`.
 6. To run the test suite, run `pytest` inside the virtual environments shell.
-7. To run this program, run `ponyexpress`.
+7. To run this program, run `spiderexpress`.

 ---